sirisian/ecmascript-types/operatoroverloading.md

 ## Intrinsics

 Operators alone can't express a matrix multiply efficiently.
 Four more operations are needed, and each maps to a single instruction on both major architectures.
-All four are already expressible with the language's existing machinery, which is the point of listing them.
+They are defined in the [SIMD](simd.md) extension and summarized here, because the code below depends on them.

 **Lane permutation.** ```swizzle``` takes its lane indices as value generic arguments, so they are compile-time constants.
 That is not a stylistic choice: the immediate operand of ```_mm_shuffle_ps``` and the lane index of ```vdupq_laneq_f32``` must be encoded in the instruction, so an index that is only known at runtime cannot be compiled to either.